Big-Data-ETSIT/practica_creativa/README.md

 ## Downloading Data

 Once the server comes up, download the data and you are ready to go.
-First change directory into the `practica_big_data_2019` directory.
+First change directory into the `practica_creativa` directory.

 ```
 cd practica_creativa